kangelos/devops_tools/README.md

 Note:
-  If you have any errors like usersnames with periods, please hand edit the manifest
+  If you have any errors like usernames with periods, please hand edit the manifest

 Look for more complicated tools @ https://managenot.wordpress.com/